-Starting CXFS Services on the Client-Only Nodes
+Starting CXFS Services on the Client-Only Nodes (cmgr and GUI)

-After adding the client-only nodes to the cluster, you must start CXFS services for them, which enables the node by setting a flag for the node in the cluster database.
-You can do this using either the CXFS GUI or the cmgr command.
+After adding the client-only nodes to the cluster with the GUI or cmgr, you must start CXFS services for them, which enables the node by setting a flag for the node in the cluster database.
+This happens by default with cxfs_admin.

-''' cmgr> start cx_services on node solaris1 for cluster cxfscluster cmgr> start cx_services on node solaris2 for cluster cxfscluster '''
+cmgr> start cx_services on node solaris1 for cluster cxfscluster cmgr> start cx_services on node solaris2 for cluster cxfscluster